Lilian Jackson Braun

 Lilian Jackson Braun (June 20, 1913 – June 4, 2011) was an American writer known for her light-hearted series of The Cat Who... mystery novels.
-The Cat Who books features newspaper journalist Jim Qwilleran, eventually retired, and his two Siamese cats, Koko (short for Kao K'o Kung) and Yum Yum, first in an unnamed midwestern American city and then in the fictitious small town of Pickax located in Moose County "400 miles north of everywhere".
+The Cat Who books features newspaper journalist Jim Qwilleran and his two Siamese cats, Koko (short for Kao K'o Kung) and Yum Yum, first in an unnamed midwestern American city and then in the fictitious small town of Pickax located in Moose County "400 miles north of everywhere".
 Although never explicitly located in the books, the towns, counties, and lifestyles portrayed in the series are generally accepted to be modeled after Bad Axe, Michigan, where Braun resided with her husband until the mid-1980s.

 Life and career

-Born Lilian Jackson in the Willimansett neighborhood of Chicopee, Massachusetts, to Charles and Clara Ward Jackson, she began her writing career as a teenager, contributing sports poetry to the Detroit News.
+Born Lilian Jackson in the Willimansett neighborhood of Chicopee, Massachusetts, to Charles and Clara Ward Jackson, she began her writing career as a teenager after her family moved to Michigan, contributing sports poetry to the Detroit News.
 She went on to write advertising copy for many Detroit department stores.
 At the Detroit Free Press she worked 30 years as the "Good Living" editor and retired in 1978.
+Lilian married her second husband, Earl Bettinger in 1979.

 Braun wrote a series of three mystery novels published to critical acclaim from 1966 to 1968: The Cat Who Could Read Backwards, The Cat Who Ate Danish Modern, and The Cat Who Turned On and Off.
-The New York Times called her "the new detective of the year" in 1966.
-But she disappeared from the publishing scene for 18 years.
-In 1986 the Berkley Publishing Group continued the series, and introduced Braun to a new generation, by publishing The Cat Who Saw Red as a paperback original.
+She resumed writing novels following a nearly twenty-year hiatus, after her retirement from the Detroit Free Press, and in 1986 the Berkley Publishing Group continued the series, and introduced Braun to a new generation, by publishing The Cat Who Saw Red as a paperback original.
 During the next two years, Berkley released four more Cat Who novels in paperback and reprinted all three from the 1960s.
 The series rose to the top of some bestseller lists; it reached number two on the New York Times Best Seller list with its 23rd volume The Cat Who Smelled a Rat in 2001.
+And beginning in 1990, Braun’s books made the New York Times Best Seller List for 20 years in a row.
+The Los Angeles Times characterized her storytelling voice as being filled with “wonder and whimsy.”
 The 29th and last completed novel in the series, The Cat Who Had 60 Whiskers was published by Penguin Group in January 2007.
 Like many writers of her generation, Braun was an admitted technophobe; she wrote all of her books in long hand and then typed them herself.
+Many of her books have been published as audiobooks narrated by George Guidall, Mason Adams, Christopher Ragland and Theodore Bikel.